Xilinx/vmk180-trd/docs/source/docs/platform1/docs/sw_arch_platform.md

 Please refer to below link for more details on QDMA drivers: https://github.com/Xilinx/dma_ip_drivers/tree/master/QDMA/linux-kernel.

-Following diagram captures, all the SW components involved in achieving different usecases(both from Host and Device perspective).
+## Following diagram captures, all the SW components involved in achieving different usecases(both from Host and Device perspective)

 * G-streamer plugins :
 		Following G-streamer plugins are supported and provided as part of package.